KingiDE/Rexup/README.md

 - [x] Add Linux support
 - [ ] Use TOML instead of JSON to store data
 - [ ] Add remote sources like a git repository and run commands in it (like `bun install`) to backup GitHub-Repos
+- [ ] Extend the functionality of filters
 - [ ] (Add MacOS support)

 ## ❓ Help